-While Instruction and Institutional Support had a decrease in expenses, Academic Support, Operation and Maintenance of Plant, Scholarships, Student Services, and Auxiliary expenses all had an increase in expenses.
-Thus, leading to a 5% increase in overall Operating Expenses.
+While Academic Support, Depreciation, and Institutional Support expenses all had an increase in expenses.
+Instruction, Student Services, Scholarships, Operation of Plant and Auxiliary Enterprises had a decrease in expenses, leading to a 7% decrease in overall Operating Expenses.
 Auxiliary enterprises include the operation of the food service and residence hall operations.